-Early ZEV Purchases.
-ZEV purchases for the California fleet made before the deadlines or in excess of the amounts required in section 2013.1(a) count towards future ZEV purchase requirements as long as the ZEV is still active in the fleet.
-Each early or excess ZEV purchase counts toward a future requirement only once per the accounting requirements in section 2013.1(c).
+Early or Excess ZEV Purchases.
+Any ZEV purchased before January 1, 2024, shall count as an excess ZEV purchase as long as the vehicle is still active in the California fleet.
+Any ZEV purchased on or after January 1, 2024, shall count as a ZEV purchase in perpetuity as long as the vehicle is active in the California fleet for at least 3 calendar years from the date the vehicle is added to the California fleet.
+A fractional or whole ZEV purchase exceeding the amounts required in section 2013.1(a) shall be applied before any exemptions are granted.
+For example, 50% of a single ZEV purchase is 0.5, which rounds to 1 ZEV purchase.
+The excess 0.5 ZEV purchase can carry over to the next calendar year, meaning no ZEV is required the next time a fleet owner needs to purchase 1 ICE vehicle during the 50% purchase requirement.
+At the end of each calendar year, any excess ZEV purchases shall be carried over into the beginning of the next calendar year.
+For example, 1 excess ZEV purchase at the end of 2029 can be carried over into 2030 to allow for 1 ICE vehicle purchase in 2030 during the 100% ZEV purchase requirement.

 Order Cancellations.
-If a fleet owner cancels a notice to proceed, a purchase agreement, or a leasing contract for a ZEV at any time before the vehicle is delivered, the purchase will not count towards required ZEV purchases for the California fleet.
-If a vehicle manufacturer cancels a purchase agreement for ZEVs at any time before the vehicle is delivered for reasons beyond the control of the fleet owner, the fleet owner must secure another purchase agreement for ZEVs no later than one year after the cancellation.
-Fleet owners must submit a copy of the manufacturer cancellation notice within 30 calendar days of the cancellation and must submit the new ZEV purchase agreement within 30 calendar days of placing the order to TRUCRS@arb.ca.gov to maintain compliance.
-In the event there is no available ZEV of the needed configuration to purchase, the fleet owner may request the ZEV Purchase Exemption specified in section 2013.2(d).
+If a fleet owner cancels a notice to proceed, a purchase agreement, or a leasing contract for a ZEV at any time before the vehicle is delivered, the purchase shall not count towards required ZEV purchases for the California fleet.
+If a vehicle manufacturer is unable to fulfill a purchase agreement for ZEVs at any time before the vehicle is delivered for reasons beyond the control of the fleet owner, the fleet owner shall secure another purchase agreement for ZEVs no later than one year after the cancellation.
+This second purchase shall count toward compliance for the calendar year of the original order.
+Fleet owners shall submit a copy of the manufacturer cancellation notice within 30 calendar days of the cancellation and shall submit the new ZEV purchase agreement within 30 calendar days of placing the order to TRUCRS@arb.ca.gov to maintain compliance.
+In the event there is no available ZEV of the needed configuration to purchase, the fleet owner may request the exemptions specified in sections 2013.2(b), 2013.2(d), or 2013.2(e).

-Exemptions and Extensions.
-Fleet owners complying with the ZEV Purchase Schedule of section 2013.1 may utilize the following exemptions and extensions if the specified criteria are met:
+ZEV Purchase Schedule Exemptions and Extensions.
+Fleet owners complying with the ZEV Purchase Schedule of section 2013.1 may utilize the exemptions and extensions as specified in sections 2013.1(f)(1-7) if the specified criteria are met.
+Until January 1, 2030, fleet owners may request the exemptions in sections 2013.2(b), 2013.2(d), and 2013.2(e) only if they can demonstrate the vehicles qualifying for the exemptions would reduce the required number of ZEV purchases in the applicable calendar year by submitting their application and the expected annual vehicle purchase information specified in section 2013.1(g), unless all ICE vehicle purchases in the calendar year are made pursuant to the Streamlined ZEV Purchase Exemption described in 2013.2(d)(1).
+If the fleet owner does not adhere to the criteria used to qualify for the exemption, it shall be deemed void by the Executive Officer.
+Where applicable, if fewer ICE vehicles qualify for the exemptions in sections 2013.2(b), 2013.2(d), and 2013.2(e) than requested, the Executive Officer shall only approve an exemption for those vehicles that qualify.